PUNCH: Physics-informed Uncertainty-aware Network for Coronary Hemodynamics: Materials and Methods

 The goal of the proposed framework is to estimate the CFR from routine coronary angiography while providing an explicit measure of confidence in each prediction.
 CFR is defined clinically as the ratio of blood flow during pharmacologically induced hyperemia to that at rest and is a key marker of coronary microvascular function.

 To achieve this, we model how injected contrast material moves and spreads along the coronary artery over time.
-We focus on the LAD as this is the most common artery studied in coronary microvascular dysfunction testing in routine clinical practice.
-Because coronary flow is predominantly longitudinal over the imaged segment of the left anterior descending (LAD) artery, contrast transport can be approximated as a one-dimensional process along the centerline of the vessel (Fig.~\ref{fig:PUNCH_pipeline}).
-This approximation is widely used in indicator-dilution theory and enables tractable inference from standard fluoroscopic images without requiring three-dimensional vessel reconstruction \cite{zierler1965theory,meier1971}.
+We focus on the left anterior descending (LAD) artery as this is the most common artery studied in coronary microvascular dysfunction testing in routine clinical practice \cite{muroya_coronary_2023}.
+Because coronary flow is predominantly longitudinal over the imaged segment of the LAD, contrast transport can be approximated as a one-dimensional process along the centerline of the vessel (Fig.~\ref{fig:PUNCH_pipeline}).
+This approximation is widely used in indicator-dilution theory and enables tractable inference from standard fluoroscopic images without requiring three-dimensional vessel reconstruction \cite{zierlerTheoreticalBasisIndicatorDilution1962,zierlerIndicatorDilutionMethods2000}.

 Clinical angiograms often exhibit noise, motion artifacts, variable contrast injection, and incomplete vessel opacification.
 To account for these factors, the framework explicitly models uncertainty during inference.
 A shared latent variable of dimension $Z_{dim}$, denoted $\mathbf{z}$, is introduced to represent unobserved sources of data degradation and physiological variability.
-Conceptually, this latent variable allows the model to express lower confidence when the observed image data are ambiguous or degraded, and higher confidence when the data are clear and consistent with physical expectations \cite{kingma2014auto, rezende2014stochastic}.
+Conceptually, this latent variable allows the model to express lower confidence when the observed image data are ambiguous or degraded, and higher confidence when the data are clear and consistent with physical expectations \cite{kingmaAutoEncodingVariationalBayes2022, rezendeStochasticBackpropagationApproximate2014}.

 From each angiographic sequence, the model estimates three physically significant quantities: